MichaelELeonard/Python-API-Challenge/README.md

 * Date

 560 randomly selected cities and their corresponding attributes were pulled from the OpenWeatherMap.org API for analysis.
 A series of scatter plot charts were created for the statistical analysis.
-The variables examined included:
+The variables included:
 * City Latitude vs Temperature
 * City Latitude vs Humidity
 * City Latitude vs Cloudiness